-Although your vehicle has been treated with very effective anti-corrosion products, it nevertheless remains subject to the effects of:
+Your vehicle has been treated with very effective anti-corrosion products.
+It is nevertheless subject to various outside influences.

-- corrosives in the atmosphere
+Corrosive agents in the atmosphere

-- atmospheric pollution (urban and industrial areas); - saline atmosphere (near the sea, particularly in hot weather); - seasonal and damp climatic conditions, (e.g.: road salt in winter, water from road cleaners, etc.).
+- atmospheric pollution (built-up and industrial areas). - saline atmospheres (near the sea, particularly in hot weather), - seasonal and damp weather conditions (e.g. road salt in winter, water from road cleaners, etc.).